 To enable a placement policy for Pulsar, we should configure it both on the Pulsar broker and BookKeeper auto recovery side.
 To do so, we can simply use the bin/pulsar-admin bookies set-bookie-rack command.
 This command will write the placement policy into ZooKeeper, and both bookie clients on the broker and auto recovery side will read the placement policy from ZooKeeper and apply it.

-BookKeeper provides three kinds of placement policies:
+BookKeeper provides two placement policies:

 You can use RackawareEnsemblePlacementPolicy and RegionAwareEnsemblePlacementPolicy in all kinds of deployments where the rack is a subset of a region (the former is included in the latter).
-You can use ZoneawareEnsemblePlacementPolicy in a public cloud infrastructure where Availability Zones (AZs) are isolated locations within data center regions that public cloud services originate from and operate in.

 Now let’s take a deeper dive into how RackawareEnsemblePlacementPolicy and RegionAwareEnsemblePlacementPolicy work.